Benoit3/RaspPowerHat/PCB/README.md

 - R11, R12, R13, R14, U6, U7 are there for additionnal isolated input.
 But I've never sold neither tested them.
 Forget them.

 References of used components can be browsed by opening schematic file (RaspPowerHat.sch) with KiCad PCB.

+File package to order PCB manufacturing can be found [here](PCB.zip)